 3. You’re His Plan B (or C… or D)

-That’s when he starts reminiscing about the good times with you—not because he misses the relationship, but because he misses the benefits.
+Now that he’s lonely, bored, or likely in a sex drought, he starts reminiscing about the good times with you—not because he misses the relationship, but because he misses the benefits.

-Someone familiar and available to fill the void until something new and “better” comes along.
+He wants someone familiar and available to fill the void until something new and “better” comes along.

 And the second it does?